-Some people open the word processor at step two, I do everything up until now in my head.
+Some people open a word processor during Step #2; I do everything up until now in my head.
 Do what works for you.

-What promise are you making to your audience with this piece?
-What will you teach them or convince them of?
+What promise are you making to your audience with this piece of content?
+What will you teach them?
 And why should they care?
 That’s your working headline.

 Then, each of the major questions you must answer to achieve your mission (and the promise your headline makes) becomes a subhead.
-Your subheads don’t ultimately have to be phrased as questions, but it’s a decent place to start.
+Your subheads don’t ultimately have to be phrased as questions, but this technique helps you compose a focused draft.

-Take some time to decide if a particular question is its own subhead or part of the content of a subhead.
+Take some time to decide if a particular question is its own subhead or part of the content below a subhead.
 It’s simply outlining at this point.